 Books for the free lending library are acquired solely through donation and are available free-of-charge to all patrons.
 Donations of appropriate items are encouraged and greatly appreciated.
 This collection is restricted to leisure reading material, including such genres as fiction, non-fiction, and biography.
 Examples of types of books not collected for this area are medical, how-to, manuals, cookbooks, coffee table books.
 Leisure and popular magazines less than 3 months old are also accepted.
-Children's books are accepted and may be donated to the Morgridge Academy library on campus.
-Donated material that falls outside these parameters will be recycled.
+Children's books are accepted.
+Donated material that falls outside these parameters and/or material that is not taken will be recycled.